 Part 2.
-Great Sauk Stories
+Great Sauk Series

-Great Sauk Stories would be an ongoing series of 2-5 minute videos ideal for social media and other uses.
+Great Sauk Series would be an ongoing series of 2-5 minute videos ideal for social media and other uses.
 These branded videos would be broken down into 4 topical series;

 Great Sauk Adventures - These short videos would tell stories related to the existing trail.
 Looking at short segments, points of interest, nearby business and attractions.
 Often these stories would be told by bike riders, community members, business owners, chamber, city and tourism folks who would show us around.
 The goal is authentic connections with potential trail users.
 Length: 3-6 minute each.

-Great Sauk Explorer - The “Explore” series would look at the future of the trail through Devil’s Lake State Park and on to Reedsburg by offering short tours along the proposed route.
-Again we would introduce points of interest along the way, including hiking trails, beaches, historic locations, dining, camping, and so on.
+Great Sauk Explorer - The “Explore” series would look at the future of the trail through Devil’s Lake State Park and on to Reedsburg by offering short tours along the general location of a future route.
+This series would introduce points of interest along the way, including hiking trails, beaches, historic locations, dining, camping, etc. Length: 3-6 minute each.

+Great Sauk Wild - The “Wild” series looks at the nature of the trail exploring the environment and the wildlife along the trail.
+This includes wetlands, forests, and prairies as well as wildlife such as the cranes, coyotes, deer, turkey and even the occasional bobcats, wolves and bears that cross the path.
 Length: 3-6 minute each.

-Great Sauk Wild - The “Wild” series would look at the nature of the trail exploring the environment and the wildlife along the trail.
-We’d look at wetlands, forests, and prairies as well as wildlife such as the cranes, coyotes, deer, turkey and even the occasional bobcats, wolves and bears that cross the path.
-Length: 3-6 minute each.

 Great Sauk Stories - The “Stories” series would look at the human stories told along the trail both current and historical.
-We’d look at various topics that touch not only on the former Badger Army Ammunition Plant but also the stories of the former railway, the early settlers, native American history and more.
+Topics would touch not only on the former Badger Army Ammunition Plant but also the stories of the former railway, the early settlers, native American history and more.
 Length: 3-6 minute each.

-Depending on our goals, Great Sauk Story segments could be produced weekly, biweekly or monthly.
+Great Sauk Story segments could be produced weekly, biweekly or monthly.

 Part 3.
 Great Sauk Moments

-Great Sauk Moments would be another series of 5 minute videos where we often just set up the camera at a location along the trail, or proposed trail route and let it run for 5 minutes capturing atmosphere of that location.
-We would also use high quality digital audio recording to capture a true surround sound experience.
-Occasionally we’d include interactions with trail users as well to create “real world” experiences along the trail that potential users would like to enjoy personally.
+Great Sauk Moments would be another series of 5 minute videos.
+The consultant will set up the camera at a location along the trail, or proposed trail route and let it run for 5 minutes capturing atmosphere of that location.
+High quality digital audio recording will be used to capture a true surround sound experience.
+Occasionally interactions with trail users will be included as well to create “real world” experiences along the trail that potential users would like to enjoy personally.

-Task 1 Storm Water and Erosion Control Plan Review:
+Task 1 Initial Video Production:

-Prepare provide the Great Sauk Trail ‘Virtual Tour’ and 4 Great Sauk Moments videos.
-1 Great Sauk Series Video.
+Produce the Great Sauk Trail ‘Virtual Tour’, 4 Great Sauk Moments videos and 1 Great Sauk Series video.

-First review to be completed by Thursday, July 2, 2020.
-Subsequent review of revised plans shall be commented upon with 7 to 10 days.

-Attend internal meetings with County staff and/or other engineering firms involving engineering questions or issues.
-All meetings to be at General Engineering Company or Sauk County West Square Building.
+The Great Sauk Trail Virtual Tour along with two Great Sauk Moment videos will be complete by July 15, 2020.
+The remaining two Great Sauk Moment videos and one Great Sauk Series video will be provided to the client on a biweekly basis.

+The Consultant will attend the Great Sauk State Trail Commission meeting on July 15th and the Sauk County Economic Development Committee meeting on July 23rd.

+Task 2 Video Series Development: Given approval from the Sauk County Economic Development Committee on July 23rd, the Consultant will produce an addition seven Great Sauk Series videos on a biweekly basis.

-COMPENSATION FOR CIVIL ENGINEERING SERVICES
+COMPENSATION FOR VIDEO PRODUCTION SERVICES

-The compensation for engineering services shall be payable as follows:
+The compensation for video production services shall be payable as follows:

-Task 1: Storm Water and Erosion Control Plan Review: The Client shall compensate the Engineer for the work listed in Task 1 for a fixed fee total of $1,850.
+Task 1: Initial Video Production: The Client shall compensate the Consultant for the work listed in Task 1 for a fixed fee total of $1,200.

+Task 2: Video Series Development: The Client shall compensate the Consultant for the work listed in Task 2 for a fixed fee total of $3,800.